ticticboooomer/mod-docs/masterfulmachinery/rewrite/datapack/structures/keys/port.md

-# Structure Parts - Port
+# Structure Part - Port

 The `mm:port` structure part defines a key for a port block as defined in the config jsons